OpenWork-NZ/mdwg/docs/_defs/ResourceTitle.md

 ### ICSM Good Practice

-- All metadata records must have the element *MD_Metadata.indentificationInfo>MD_Identification.citation>CI_Citation.title* populated with the most common useful name by which the resource is known.
+- All metadata records must have the element *MD_Metadata.identificationInfo>MD_Identification.citation>CI_Citation.title* populated with the most common useful name by which the resource is known.

 ## Also Consider